Icinga/icinga-doc/markdown/de/sample-cgi.md

 # This is the path portion of the URL that corresponds to the
 # physical location of the Icinga HTML files (as defined above).
 # This value is used by the CGIs to locate the online documentation
-# and graphics.
-If you access the Icinga pages with an URL like
 # http://www.myhost.com/icinga, this value should be '/icinga'
 # (without the quotes).